 Both the plaintiff and defendants may hire security experts to give testimony on what type of security, if any, is necessary in a certain garage location.

-Potential defendants in a Nevada personal injury suit following a garage assault include:
+According to parking lot accident lawyer Neil Shouse, potential defendants in a Nevada personal injury suit following a garage assault include:

 Even if a single security guard was at fault for allowing the assault to take place, plaintiffs are encouraged to sue the security company and owner of the garage as well.
 Presumably, these companies have much deeper pockets than the lone security guard(s) at fault.
 And in many cases, an employer can be liable for the negligence of its employees under the Nevada doctrine of respondeat superior.